Joins via Geometric Resolutions: Worst-case and Beyond: Preliminaries

 Note again that some dyadic intervals can be $\lambda$, matching arbitrary domain values; also, a dyadic box $\mv b$ contains a dyadic box $\mv b'$ if each of $\mv b$'s components is a prefix of the corresponding component in $\mv b'$.
 The set of all dyadic boxes forms a partially ordered set (poset) under this containment.

 It is straightforward to show that every (not necessarily dyadic) box in $n$ dimensions can be decomposed into a disjoint union of at most $(2d)^n = \tO(1)$ dyadic boxes.
 In particular, for every box certificate, there is a dyadic box certificate of size at most a factor of $\tO(1)$ larger.
+(See Figure~\ref{fig:dyadic-gaps} for an example.)
 Henceforth, we will assume that all boxes are dyadic boxes.
-This assumption is also crucial for the discovery of an optimal box certificate.
+This assumption is also crucial for the discovery of an optimal box certificate (i.e. one having minimal size).
 In particular, the number of dyadic boxes containing a given tuple is always at most $\tO(1)$.
 (See Appendix~\ref{app:subsec:the case for dyadic} for the details.)